 A minimum of 2 hours prior to cooking but up to overnight, I marinate the chicken thighs.
 The ingredients I use for the low FODMAP chicken adobo marinade include:

 - Garlic-infused olive oil - adds garlicy flavor without the garlic.
 Garlicy flavor is a must for chicken adobo.

-- Low sodium soy sauce, low sodium tamari (for gluten-free), or coconut aminos (for Paleo/Whole30) - Monash University’s Low FODMAP Diet App lists soy sauce as low FODMAP in quantities of up to 2 tablespoons or 42 grams per serving and notes to check the ingredient labels of whatever sauce you chose for any added high FODMAP ingredients (like garlic or onion).
+- Low sodium soy sauce or low sodium tamari (for gluten-free) - Monash University’s Low FODMAP Diet App lists soy sauce as low FODMAP in quantities of up to 2 tablespoons or 42 grams per serving and notes to check the ingredient labels of whatever sauce you chose for any added high FODMAP ingredients (like garlic or onion).